koraktor/mavanagaiata/README.md

 ## Contribute

 Mavanagaiata is an open-source project.
 Therefore you are free to help improving it.
-There are several ways of contributing to Mavanagaiata's
+There are several ways of contributing to Mavanagaiata’s
 development:

 * Build projects using it and spread the word.
 * Report problems and request features using the [issue tracker][2].
 * Write patches yourself to fix bugs and implement new functionality.
 * Create a Mavanagaiata fork on [GitHub][1] and start hacking.
-Extra points for using GitHub's pull requests and feature branches.
+Extra points for using GitHub’s pull requests and feature branches.

 ## License